envytools/envytools/docs/hw/vdec/vpe/pvp1/scalar.rst

 - bits 0-7: ``BIMMBAD`` - an immediate field used only in :ref:`bad opcodes
   <vp1-bad-opcode>`

+- bits 0-18: ``IMM19`` - a signed 19-bit immediate field used only by the mov
+  instruction

+- bits 0-15: ``IMM16`` - a 16-bit immediate field used only by the sethi
+  instruction

 - bit 1: ``SIGN2`` - determines if byte multiplication source 2 is signed

   - 0: ``u`` - unsigned